Taps by my Emotional Freedom Technique

 Opening myself through group awareness

-I grew when meeting four people Monday who helped me expand my consciousness in ways I had never knew existed before.
-Someone introduced me to the Fifth Dimension, while another invited me to a New Age exhibition in Bucks County where light-workers of all shapes and sizes would introduce newbies like me to new and exciting pathways to Nirvana.
+I grew when meeting four people on Monday who helped me expand my consciousness in ways I had never known existed before.
+Someone introduced me to the Fifth Dimension, while another invited me to a New Age exhibition in Bucks County, where light-workers of all shapes and sizes would introduce newbies like me to new and exciting pathways to Nirvana.
 Continue reading

 Songs offered hope to Vietnam War grunts